cmtoomey/policies/TableauPublicCoC.md

   * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
   * Exercise consideration and respect in your speech and actions.
-  * Attribute the work of others appropriately.
+  * Honor others hard work by providing appropriate attribution when you are inspired by them.
   * Attempt collaboration before conflict, including, but not limited to engaging in private conversations before public ones to resolve issues.
   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
   * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.